Enroll in the ALS Care Locator

 For patients or caregivers of patients diagnosed with ALS, there may be government health plan options to consider.
 A JourneyMate Support Program™ Insurance & Access Specialist can help patients review information about government health plan options, including:

-Medicare, Social Security Disability Insurance, and Medicaid
+- Medicare, Social Security Disability Insurance, and Medicaid

-Medicare and Medicaid Dual Eligibility
+- Medicare and Medicaid Dual Eligibility

-Veterans Affairs, TRICARE, and DoD
+- Veterans Affairs and DoD

 Provide patients with information about their options with the Understanding Government Health Plan Options Brochure.